 It doesn’t work with all cards.
 I once tried using a Tesco Mastercard and the system recognised, correctly, that it was a credit card and not a debit card.
 I have no idea why some cards work – presumably there is a database somewhere that tells the payment system which cards are credit cards, and some must have been missed off.

 It is all very odd, when you think about it.
 Because of the cut taken by the card processor, my council presumably receives less money than it is expecting.
 I am credited with having paid the full amount, however, and the council clearly never bothers to try to reconcile the difference.

 If you have any interesting stories about settling utility bills on points-earning plastic, please post them below.

 PS.
 There is an interesting loophole in using PayPoint to pay bills.
 Most Co-Op stores have a PayPoint terminal which you can use to settle council tax or other bills.
 For some odd reason, the Co-Op has never clamped down on the use of credit cards with PayPoint.
 Reportedly (I’ve never tried it myself) you can use this facility with an Amex or other credit card and the staff are unlikely to stop you.
-A list of PayPoint locations is here.
 Depending on your council or the utility involved, you may need to request a PayPoint payment card first which can be scanned in.

 How to earn Avios from UK credit cards (September 2021)

 As a reminder, there are various ways of earning Avios from UK credit cards.
 Many cards also have generous sign-up bonuses!